MajoraMoon/CelestiaCore/README.md

 - **Make** or **Ninja**

 ### Notes:
 All required libraries are included in the `lib/` folder.
 No external dependencies are needed as they will be compiled with the project.
+I don't really like external dependencies, sometimes they are a pain to manage on some distros or operating Systems.
 (Tested the compilation on an arch based Linux distribution with gcc/g++ and on Windows with MingW & MSYS2 )

 ---